Raquel Cardoso de Melo-Minardi: h-index, Total Citations, and Citation Map

 About Raquel Cardoso de Melo-Minardi's research

-Citations of Raquel Cardoso de Melo-Minardi's research come primarily from United States, Spain and Italy, reflecting international research impact across 5+ countries.
+Citations of Raquel Cardoso de Melo-Minardi's research come primarily from United States, China and Brazil, reflecting international research impact across 5+ countries.
 The interactive citation map above shows the full geographic distribution of the institutions citing this work.